 More information can be found in the Graduate Calendar.

 Students register in either a Course Pathway or a Research Pathway.
-Students in the Research Pathway make the decision to complete either a Major Research Paper (MRP) or a thesis after the program has started– normally in January for FT students, and once course work is completed for PT students.
+Students in the Research Pathway make the decision to complete either a Major Research Paper (MRP) or a thesis after the program has started– normally in the second semester in the program for FT students, and once course work is completed for PT students.
 Students in the Research Pathway select a Research Supervisor after they have entered the program.
-Full-time students in the research pathway receive funding through fellowships and employment opportunities
+Full-time students in the Thesis pathway receive funding through fellowships and employment opportunities.

-- Course Pathway Option: Minimum 1 year (3 terms)
+• Course Pathway Option: 1 year (3 terms)

-- Thesis Pathway Option: Minimum 2 Years (6 Terms)
+• Thesis Pathway Option: 2 Years (6 Terms)

-In order to complete the program in 16 months (4 terms) students in the MRP option should complete 4 courses in the fall term, 3 courses in the winter term, and begin their MRP in the spring term.
+Students in the MRP pathway should complete 4 courses in the fall term, 3 courses in the winter term, and begin their MRP in the spring term.

 Part-time students have 5 years to complete their program.
 They must register in 1 course per term but may be registered in up to 2.